kperv/summarizer_app/README.md

-# summarizerizer_app
-Web application for extractive text summarisation
+# A web application to summarize texts into several senteces.